doseikwatia/specializing-large-language-models-for-telecom-networks/README.md

 - `scripts` contains python scripts.
 - `lib` contains helper functions.
 - `results` contains results in CSV format
+- `driver.py` is a program that helps execute the various steps from ingesting data to running inference to obtain results.

 The system used had the following specification